Loriowar/auto_select2/README.md

 ### Ajax select2 usage

 For initialize ajax select 2 you must set `auto-ajax-select2` css-class for hidden-input element.
-Moreover you must create `SearchAdapter` for your ajax-select2 element.
+Then you have two ways.
+Easy way for simple selection: specify `default_class_name`, `default_text_column` and `default_id_column` as params for `:href` within data-attribute `s2options` (look at the end of this section).
+Other way for custom selection: create `SearchAdapter`.
 This adapter has following requirements:

-* class must be inherited from `Select2SearchAdapter::Base`
+* class must be inherited from `AutoSelect2::Select2SearchAdapter::Base`
 * file must be put in folder `app/select2_search_adapter`
 * name of a adapter class must end with `SearchAdapter`
 * must has function `search_default(term, page, options)`